NeuroML/Documentation/source/Userdocs/Software/pyNeuroML.md

 (pyneuroml:docs)=
 ## Documentation

-PyNeuroML provides a set of command line utilities along with an API to use from within Python scripts:
+pyNeuroML provides a set of command line utilities along with an API to use from within Python scripts:

 ```{admonition} TODO!
 :class: dropdown